stake-dao/only-boost/README.md

     make test
 ```

-## What is veBooster
+## What is OnlyBoost

-veBooster is a set of smart contract designed to maximize the boost on the Curve LP with Stake DAO using Convex Curve and Convex Frax as fallback, when boost is not optimal anymore on Stake DAO.
+OnlyBoost is a set of smart contract designed to maximize the boost on the Curve LP with Stake DAO using Convex Curve and Convex Frax as fallback, when boost is not optimal anymore on Stake DAO.

 The splitting logic is the following:
 -  First deposit as much as possible through Stake DAO Liquid Locker, as long as the boost remains optimal.